liferay/liferay-plugins/portlets/knowledge-base-portlet/readme/6.2/BREAKING_CHANGES.markdown

 #### What changed?

-The number of stars for the ratings has changed from a hardcoded value of `10` to the value of the `knowledge.base.knowledge.base.ratings.default.number.of.stars` property.
+The number of stars for the ratings has changed from a hardcoded value of `10` to the value of the `knowledge.base.knowledge.base.ratings.number.of.stars` property.

 #### Who is affected?